 The point of this project was to capture and study movement on a still frame in the style of Futurist Photodynamism.
 I used an old 35mm camera, exposing each film for around 1-4 seconds per shot.
 I then switched to a pinhole camera and lengthened my exposure time to 3 hours per shot.
+The pinhole shots were originally exposed with the black and white inverted, and the image flipped (like a negative).
+I later fixed this in Photoshop and attached a second view of each image.
+The original shots are shown before the Photoshop-enhanced views.

 Click this link to see the original Futurist Photodynamism Manifesto by Anton Giulio Bragaglia.